-- 1. NRT orbit basis USO correction for FDGDR products, available from http://earth.esa.int/pcs/envisat/ra2/auxdata/; - 2.
-An Interim daily USO correction for IGDR products, available at the same F-PAC location as for IGDR, in the directory igdr ous corr - 3.
-An OFL cycle USO correction for GDR products, available at the same F-PAC location as for GDR, in the directory gdr ous corr. - A software routine has been developed to allow users to insert the RA-2 Ultra-Stable Oscillator (USO) corrections into Envisat Level 2 altimetry data products and is available in the same web site as the correction files, see above. - The NRT USO correction has been made available from July 24, 2006 onwards. - The II In-Flight Tests aimed to understand the origin of the IF Mask anomaly has been successfully concluded.
+- NRT orbit basis USO correction for FDGDR products , available from http://earth.esa.int/pcs/envisat/ra2/auxdata/; - 2.
+An Interim daily USO correction for IGDR products, available at the same F-PAC location as for IGDR, in the directory igdr_ous_corr - 3.
+An OFL cycle USO correction for GDR products, available at the same F-PAC location as for GDR, in the directory gdr_ous_corr. - A software routine has been developed to allow users to insert the RA-2 Ultra-Stable Oscillator (USO) corrections into Envisat Level 2 altimetry data products and is available in the same web site as the correction files, see above. - The NRT USO correction has been made available from July 24, 2006 onwards. - The II In-Flight Tests aimed to understand the origin of the IF Mask anomaly has been successfully concluded on Cycle 66.
 It has been recognized that the cause of the IF Mask anomaly is the wrong setting of the AGC used for the IF Calibration Mode from time to time.
 The NEW procedure consists in setting all the AGC's to 3dB before entering the IF Calibration Mode.
-This NEW procedure has been used on cycle 66 and all IF Masks were valid. - The overall number of valid IF masks has been 33, representing 100 % of the acquired and processed IF masks.
-The auxiliary file RA2_IFF_AX has been updated on date 21 February 2008. - Tracking performances in the different resolutions are well in line with the output figures and objectives of the Commissioning Phase. - During cycle 66, RA2 SOL AX has been on date 17 March 2008. - RA2 was never unavailable, data availability was around 99.48% - MWR was never unavailable, data availability was around 99.75% - DORIS was never unavailable, data availability was around 95.03% - An anomaly occurred in the Payload HSM on date 13 March.
-RA2MWR data was nominal during the anomaly and after recovery. - An anomaly occurred on PDHS-K from 11 until 14 March which caused a delay in the NRT production and a lack of usage of MWR on RA2 L1B.
-The backlog has been recovered starting from 14 March and all products have been recovered with MWR.
+This NEW procedure has been used on cycle 67 and all IF Masks were valid. - The overall number of valid IF masks has been 34, representing 100 % of the acquired and processed IF masks.
+The auxiliary file RA2_IFF_AX has been updated on date 28 March 2008. - Tracking performances in the different resolutions are well in line with the output figures and objectives of the Commissioning Phase. - During cycle 67, RA2_SOL_AX has been on date 17 March 2008. - RA2 was never unavailable, data availability was around 98.25% - MWR was never unavailable, data availability was around 98.49% - DORIS was never unavailable, data availability was around 93.70%